 “Can I put a second layer of shingles on my roof?”
 You can, but you probably shouldn’t!
 Known as a layover, putting a second layer of shingles on your roof is in most cases inadvisable and a job that Proven Contracting is likely to even turn down.
-There are many reasons why you shouldn’t do spot repairs and should instead replace your roof entirely, but a layover has its own unique set of cons that merit investigation.
+There are many problems with two layers of shingles that can arise, which why you shouldn’t do spot repairs and should instead replace your roof entirely, but a layover has its own unique set of cons that merit investigation.

 Layovers used to be normal, so it’s not uncommon for older customers to ask, “Why tear off the roof?”
 But there’s new roofing technology that makes layovers unnecessary, which is good news because it saves you from experiencing all the downsides of a layover.
 In fact, a layover would actually prevent you from putting in leak barriers and synthetic underlayers.

 A layover isn’t as simple as just putting on a second layer of shingles.
-It’s actually more complicated than putting on just a single layer!
+It’s actually more complicated than putting on just a single layer of asphalt shingle!
 That’s because vallies, intersections, steepness, etc make installation more challenging.
 These intricacies also make your second layer more vulnerable, which undermines the integrity of your entire roof.

-You may think that a second layer of shingles will make your roof more waterproof but it actually has the opposite effect.
+You may think that adding multiple layers of shingles will make your roof more waterproof but it actually has the opposite effect.
 That’s because a second layer of shingles will obscure the potential source of a leak as well as keep you from seeing underlying layers such as plywood.
 Plus, roofing technology has reached a point where enough is done to keep your roof waterproof!
 And it’s what’s under your roof that helps make your roof waterproof and not what’s under a second layer of shingles.

-If you’re considering a layover because you’ve spotted a leak, then you’re already past due for replacing your roof.
+If you’re considering a layover because you’ve spotted a roof leak, then you’re already past due for roof replacement.
 If your roof is under 10-years-old then the leak is most likely the result of poor workmanship.
 If your roof is over 15-years-old then your roof needs to be replaced rather than going the route of spot-repairs or a layover.
-A second layer of shingles will actually make it harder to identify when you should fully replace your roof.
+A second layer of shingles will actually make it harder to identify when you should do a full roof replacement.

 It’s possible, though, that if you put in a second layer of shingles that the mold will get so bad that it’ll pop-through and be able to spot broccoli heads poking out from underneath.
 If your roof is already covered in mold and algae, however, and you’re insisting on a layover, Proven Contracting will simply turn the job down.
 It’s not worth it for you or us!
 The potential harm the layover may cause would reflect too poorly on Proven Contracting for us to accept the work.